 Robert Cieri was not the only investigator in this study, he also had the assistance of Jingzhi Tan and Brian Hare, two researchers that specialize in animal psychology and cognition.
 Their expertise allowed Cieri to come to these competing hypotheses.

 In particular, the researchers took into account a study of Siberian foxes.
-In this study, the foxes were bred to be more accepting to human interaction, and in the process, they experienced physiological changes that were not unlike those experienced by human beings as their Testosterone Levels declined.
-They became more docile, and were less anxious around humans.
+In this study, the foxes were bred to be more accepting of human interaction, and in the process, they experienced physiological changes that were not unlike those experienced by human beings as their Testosterone Levels declined.
+They became more docile and were less anxious around humans.

 The Social Interactions of Bonobos and Chimpanzees Are Intricately Connected to Testosterone

 Dr. Hare also drew inferences from the differences among ape species, bonobos, and chimpanzees in particular.
 Chimpanzees produce a lot of Testosterone and they are very aggressive and seek dominance, whereas bonobos are special among ape species because they are non-monogamous and there is far less aggression amongst males, a sign of their lower Testosterone Levels.